cristii006/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Another way to specifying if the methods from a class will become keywords is by using the class attribute `ROBOT_AUTO_LIBRARY`.
-If this class attribute is set to be `False` then none of the methods of that class will become keywords anymore.
+If this class attribute is set to `False` then none of the methods of that class will become keywords anymore.

 .. sourcecode:: python